-8. Demos and Faires
+8. Demos and Fairs

 Used by the autocrat to sign in the attendees, to record who was there and what points they get.
 The rule of 10 signatures does not apply to these types of events.
-Further clarification, that these are for local use.

 E. ESTATES AND MINISTERS REPORTS FOR THE CHAPTERS USE